rao123dk/console-color/README.md

 console.log.cyan('Debug: Variable value is undefined.');
 console.log.magenta('Notice: This is an important notice.');
 console.log.white('General: This is a general message.');

+console.log.blue.italic('Info: Please check the details below.');
+console.log.yellow.underline('Warning: Please be cautious.');
+console.log.white.background('General: This is a general message.');

 ```

 # Contributing
 We welcome contributions!
 If you'd like to contribute, please fork the repository and submit a pull request.

-License
+## License

-ConsoleColorJS is licensed under the MIT License.
+`@rao123dk/console-color` is licensed under the MIT License.
 See the LICENSE file for more details.